 I installed Eliq Online yesterday and it worked right away!
 However, a problem occur when I start my vacuum cleaner or the microwave - the consumption escalate and increase to hundreds of thousands of Watt?!

 We have noticed some production errors in a few of our sensors.
 We have fixed this production error and will replace all of these as soon as possible!
-If you experience this error - please send us and e-mail to support(at)eliq.io.
+If you experience this error - please send submit a ticket in the top right corner.

 The Eliq Sensor doesn't blink green underneath?